karatekid/karatekid.github.io/_drafts/making_embedded_systems_review.md

 #### Chapter 1: Introduction

 The first chapter was a standard introduction to embedded systems.
-Elicia gave a definition that I really liked, calling embedded systems purpose-built computers.
+Elecia gave a definition that I really liked, calling embedded systems purpose-built computers.
 She also referenced the unique need to cross-compile when dealing with embedded systems.

 #### Chapter 2: System Architecture & Design

-This was one of the meatier parts of the book, and was where Elicia really tried drilling in an appreciation for good design by considering the architecture from a couple of different perspectives, with heavy emphasis on design patterns.
+This was one of the meatier parts of the book, and was where Elecia really tried drilling in an appreciation for good design by considering the architecture from a couple of different perspectives, with heavy emphasis on design patterns.
 She reccomends searching for the whole picture so you can effectively view the